saulchelewani/blog-2/content/writing-good-api-integrations.md

 other people in the field.
 Don't re-invent the wheel.
 We can take advantage of existing solutions by cloning as is, using packages in our project, and integrating to existing published APIs.
 In this article we will dwell on the last one.

-API integrations will make our lives easier as we ride on top of out-of-the-box solutions but available for any sort of manipulation before delivering to the end user.
-Having integrated to a handful APIs, I came up with a set of guidelines we can use when making
+API integrations will make our lives easier as we ride on top of out-of-the-box solutions.
+Having integrated to a handful APIs, I came up with a set of guidelines we can use when making API integrations.
-API integrations.

 ## Rule of Thumb